Daniel-Elston/Daniel-Elston/README.md

 ## Hello!
-My name is Daniel Elston
-## I am an aspiring Data Scientist 👋
+My name is Daniel Elston and I am an aspiring Data Scientist 👋

 ---